 - Required skills: Strong communication, physical stamina, ability to work in teams, and people skills

 Turkish students can apply for part-time positions in hospitality establishments, especially during peak hours and weekends when businesses require additional support.
-With the job paying an average of €10 to €12 per hour, with the possibility of earning more through tips, it makes it an excellent part-time option for Turkish students in Germany.
+Since Germany’s statutory minimum wage is €13.90 per hour in 2026, hospitality roles should pay at least that amount, with the possibility of earning more through tips in some workplaces.

 5. Retail Assistant